 Please note that the information regarding programs’ structure as well as the simplified study plans may be subject to change and that they are not legally binding.
 Only the official regulations and study plans are binding.

-A Bachelor’s degree in Computer Science, Mathematics, Physics, Electrical Engineering or in a related field with excellent academic records may be accepted.
+A Bachelor’s degree in Mathematics, Physics, Electrical Engineering or in a related field with an excellent academic record may be accepted.
 Additional credits to fill any gaps may be required.

 Diploma and title obtained